SagharAdler/tinyllama-lora-finetune/README.md

 # tinyllama-lora-finetune

 This project fine-tunes the [TinyLlama-1.1B](https://huggingface.co/TinyLlama/TinyLlama-1.1B-Chat-v1.0) model using [LoRA (Low-Rank Adaptation)](https://arxiv.org/abs/2106.09685) on the [Databricks Dolly 15k](https://huggingface.co/datasets/databricks/databricks-dolly-15k) instruction dataset.
+It leverages the Hugging Face Transformers and Datasets libraries for model loading, tokenization, and dataset preprocessing.
 It compares the performance of the base and fine-tuned models using standard NLP evaluation metrics such as BLEU, ROUGE-L, and BERTScore across a range of task categories.

 ## Features